TyeMcQueen/vim-merge-windows/README.md

+Description
+=

 When using "vimdiff" to resolve a merge conflict, vim-merge-windows makes it trivial to control the presentation of the windows for the different instances of the conflicted file (the Merged end result, the Local version, the Remote version, and the Base version of the file).
 That is, you can pick which windows to show, in what order, and which ones are being 'diff'ed and quickly change between arrangements.

 vim-merge-windows also includes a small Perl script, pdiff, that allows one to use git's implementation of "patience diff" as the diff engine for vimdiff.
 This can make a 'diff' much more useful by preventing it from deciding that the important thing is how the *blank* lines line up together.

-vim-merge-windows is a small, self-contained utility that is very light-weight and easy to add to vim.
+vim-merge-windows is a small, self-contained utility that is very light- weight and easy to add to vim.
 It currently is targetted only toward being used from git-mergetool but it should be easy to extend to support other conventions and so such support will likely be added in future.

 The following optional (but standard) features of vim are required: